dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 traffic TO...
 ~~~

-This enabled the *traffic* plugin, with a default node id of `coredns` and no TLS.
+This enabled the *traffic* plugin, with a default node ID of `coredns` and no TLS.

-*  **TO...** are the Envoy control plane endpoint to connect to.
-This must start with `grpc://`.
+*  **TO...** are the control plane endpoints to connect to.
+These must start with `grpc://`.
 The
-  port number defaults to 443.
+  port number defaults to 443, if not specified.

-The extended syntax is available is you want more control.
+The extended syntax is available if you want more control.

 ~~~
 traffic TO... {
-    server SERVER [SERVER]...
     node ID
     tls CERT KEY CA
     tls_servername NAME